Introduction to MariaDB boolean

 Output:

-As you can see, the Boolean values are presented as True and False values.
+As you can see, we present the Boolean values as True and False values.

 MariaDB Boolean Operators

-To fetch all the tasks which are completed from the Task table, we need to come up using the following query code:
+To retrieve all the tasks that are completed from the Task table, you can use the following query code:

 SELECT TaskID, Task_Title, Task_Completed FROM Task WHERE Task_Completed = TRUE;